 In 2009, the state enacted legislation (SBX7-6) implementing the California Statewide Groundwater Elevation Monitoring (CASGEM) program, requiring submittal of groundwater level data for all groundwater basins in the state.
 Groundwater elevation data from the Soquel-Aptos basin are being submitted to the State as part of the County-wide data submittals.
 With the support of the Basin Advisory Group, Santa Cruz County is the reporting entity for all groundwater basins in the County.
 PVWMA staff has developed a framework for the database that will be used to submit the data to the state.
 County staff prepared and submitted the coordinated monitoring plan to the state in 2011 (Khalsa, 2011).
-County staff submitted groundwater level data in spring and fall of 2012 (Nguyen, 2013).
+Submittals will begin in 2012.